apache/ignite/modules/platforms/python/docs/modules.rst

 - :mod:`api.sql` gives you the ultimate power of SQL queries.

+To construct client queries and process server responses, all API functions uses :mod:`queries.Query` and :mod:`queries.Response` base classes respectively under their hoods.
+These classes are a natural extension of the data type parsing/constructing module (:mod:`datatypes`) and uses all the power of the indigenous :mod:`datatypes.any_object.AnyDataObject`.

 Each function returns operation status and result data (or verbose error message) in :mod:`api.result.APIResult` object.